jart/blink/README.md

 smaller binary footprint with a readable codebase.
 However we're still likely to add something like jit in the near future.

-The primary focus is acting as a virtual machine for userspace binaries that were compiled using Cosmopolitan Libc.
+The prime directive of this project is to act as a virtual machine for userspace binaries compiled by Cosmopolitan Libc.
 Much of the surface area of the Linux SYSCALL ABI is supported, including fork() and clone().
 The SSE2, SSE3, SSSE3, POPCNT, CLMUL, RDTSCP, and RDRND ISAs are supported. x87 currently only supports double (64-bit) precision.

 Blink supports 32-bit and 16-bit BIOS programs, plus just enough ring0 instructions to test an operating system bootloader.
 Plus IBM PC Serial